rtlnl/phoenix/README.md

 ### The Data

 The data is organized similarly to the Model but with a different naming convention.
-To make the SetName `unique` per model, we use a combination of `publicPoint` and `campaing`.
+To make the SetName `unique` per model, we use a combination of `publicPoint` and `campaign`.
 In this way, we are able to insert all the Keys we need for that particular model

 ```bash